 You can read a bit more about the job of an immigration interpreter via Language Connections, a company that also offers interpretation courses.

 If you’ve ever seen the headphone-wearing linguists at the UN, sorting through the Tower of Babel to foster conversation among many nations, you’ve seen a diplomatic interpreter at work.

-International meetings, such as those between heads of state, are another venue in which diplomatic interpreters are needed.
+Other international meetings, such as those between heads of state, are another venue in which diplomatic interpreters are needed.

-Travel interpreters help visitors navigate linguistic and cultural barriers in a foreign land, allowing them to have more successful journeys abroad.
+Tourism interpreters help visitors navigate linguistic and cultural barriers in a foreign land, allowing them to have more successful journeys abroad.

-Step 3: Research Needed Certifications
+Step 3: Research Certifications for Your Field

 Certifications aren’t always mandatory, but some can be quite beneficial to your career as an interpreter.